 Departing Australia tax on superannuation payments

-From 1 July 2017 the withholding tax rates have been increased to a general rate of 65% for working holiday maker visa holders as follows:
+From 1 July 2017 the withholding tax rates increased to a general rate of 65% for working holiday maker visa holders as follows:

 |Superannuation components||Working Holiday Maker visa holder super contributions||Other visa holders|